Lijp411/RoadCorrector/README.md

 ## Intersection Detection

- * After installing YOLOv7 and obtaining the RoadTracer dataset, users need to crop the 4096×4096 small image in RoadTracer into 640×640 sub-images using Crop_Image.py in tools.
+ * After installing YOLOv7 and obtaining the RoadTracer dataset, users need to crop the 4096×4096 image in RoadTracer into 640×640 sub-images using Crop_Image.py in tools.

  * After obtaining the corresponding subimage by cropping, place it in the same folder as the annotation file provided in dataset/intersection annotations (a new folder is recommended).